verida/documentation/docs/client-sdk/getting-started.md

 });
 ```

-**Note:** The default settings will connect to the Verida testnet.
+Note: Change `EnvironmentType.TESTNET` to `EnvironmentType.MAINNET` if connecting to Verida Mainnet.

 - `CONTEXT_NAME`: A string representing your decentralized application.
 By convention prefix it with your company name. ie: `Verida: My Application`.
-- `VERIDA_TESTNET_DEFAULT_SERVER`: The URI of a Verida Storage Node that provides a default encrypted storage option for your users.
-This example is using a testnet Storage Node that any application can use for testing.

 [Learn more](authentication.md) about different authentication methods.

 ## How to Use

-You can now verify the user has connected succesfully to your application:
+You can now verify the user has connected successfully to your application:

 ```tsx
 const did = await account.did();